 Established in 1963 in Palazzolo sull'Oglio, Pedrali is an Italian company that produces contemporary design furniture for contract and residential in the headquarters of Mornico al Serio (Bergamo), where the automated warehouse designed by architect Cino Zucchi is based, and in the wood division in Manzano (Udine).

-The collection is the result of a careful and accurate research aimed to create industrial design products with original shapes made of plastic, metal, wood as well as upholstered.
+The collection is the result of a rigorous and careful research that is realized in the creation of industrial design products made of metal, plastic material, wood as well as upholstery.

 Year of establishment: 1963, as a family-owned company

 Production sites: plastic, metal and upholstered products in Mornico al Serio (BG) and wood division in Manzano (UD) ITALY

 Management: Giuseppe Pedrali (Chief Executive Officer, Legal Representative), Monica Pedrali (Chief Executive Officer, Sales and Marketing Director), Mario Pedrali (Olivettian Entrepreneur 2017)